vietha/AccSamplingDesign/README.md

 # 1. Introduction

-The AccSamplingDesign package provides tools for designing Acceptance Sampling plans for both attributes and variables data.
-Key features include:
+The **AccSamplingDesign** package provides tools for designing and evaluating **Acceptance Sampling plans** for quality control in manufacturing and inspection settings.
+It supports both attribute and variable sampling methods, applying nonlinear programming to minimize sample size while effectively controlling both producer’s and consumer’s risks.

 - **Attributes Sampling Plans** — pass/fail decisions based on the proportion of nonconforming units.
 - **Variables Sampling Plans** — support for normal and beta distributions, including compositional data.